MelArgn/Python-for-Data-Analysis/README.md

-# pythonfordataanalysis
+# Python for Data Analysis

-This is my repo for all of my python work
+This repo consist of the following
+  .
+Project 1: Analysing Sales Data
+  .
+Project 2: